revault/practical-revault/transactions.md

 and `X` the CSV value in the unvault transaction.
 Each transaction type here signals replace-by-fee (RBF).

+While a larger number of participants is technically possible, we explicitly limit the number of stakeholders and managers to `20`.

 - [deposit_tx](#deposit_tx)
 - [unvault_tx](#unvault_tx)
 - [spend_tx](#spend_tx)